 4. Save a stash of money secretly

-Abusive partners often prevent their partners from accessing money.
-Start saving up change from anything you’ve spent, or returning items to shops and hiding the cash. ”Shelters such as the Saartjie Baartman Centre don’t expect you to pay for accommodation, clothing or food and often have programmes to revive your confidence back up and get you financial support by helping you find employment.” says Dorothea Gertse, a social worker and the shelter manager at the Saartjie Baartman Centre.
+Abusive partners often prevent their partners from accessing capital.
+Start saving up change from anything you’ve spent, or returning items to shops and hiding the cash. ”Shelters such as the Saartjie Baartman Centre don’t expect you to pay for accommodation, clothing or food and often have programmes to revive your confidence back up and get you financial support by helping you find employment,” says Dorothea Gertse, a social worker and the shelter manager at the Saartjie Baartman Centre.
 You can also apply for emergency monetary relief through the courts.
 This means your spouse has to provide you with maintenance or provide you with money to cover rent or bond repayments.

 5. Get a second secret phone

 Abusive partners may check your phone and even install a tracking app.
-Try to get hold of an affordable second phone and keep it secret so that you can make plans and call for help if you need to.
+Try to get hold of an affordable second phone and keep it private so that you can make plans and call for help if you need to.

 6. Identify a safe space that you can go to when you leave

-This could be the secure home of a trusted friend or family member, or a women’s shelter.
+This could be the secure home of a trusted friend or family member or a women’s shelter.
 Contact POWA for assistance in finding a shelter near you.

 7. Pack a bag of things you need and hide it somewhere away from your home